AnyLog-co/documentation/anylog commands.md

 Usage:
 <pre>
-drop partition [partition name] where dbms = [dbms name] and table = [table name]
+drop partition [partition name] where dbms = [dbms name] and table = [table name] and keep = [value]
 </pre>

 Explanation:
 Drops a partition in the named database and table.
 [partition name] is optional.
 If partition name is omitted, the oldest partition of the table is dropped and if the table has only one partition, an error value is returned.
+[keep] is optional.
+If a value is provided, the oldest partition will be dropped only if the number of remaining partitions is greater or equal to the value provided.
 If partition name is asterisk (*), all the partitions are dropped.

 Examples: